 The main drivers that might be a cause for this particular file will be marked with a small yellow exclamation mark icon inside of the Device Manager.
 If not, look out for sub-entries under Universal Serial Bus controllers entry, then we suggest you Update these drivers and mainly Generic USB Hub driver.

-Alternatively, you can Uninstall them and then Reboot your computer and allow Windows to reinstall them automatically.
+Alternatively, you can Uninstall them, Reboot your computer, and allow Windows to reinstall them automatically.

 5] Run USB Troubleshooter

 Run the Hardware and Device Troubleshooter and the Windows USB Troubleshooter and check if it helps.
 The automated tools check the hardware or USB connection to the computer for any known issues and fix them automatically.